 and welcome to another German Word of the Day – What is the Difference Special.
-Today we’ll look at the difference between
+And today, we’ll look at the difference between

 kennen and wissen

 A real problem.
 Unless your mother tongue is Spanish.
 Or Italian.
 Or French.
 Or Portuguese.

 Or Swedish.
 Or Norwegian.
 Or Finnish.
 Or Hungarian.

 Because all these languages have two words as well.

 That’s right, English language.
 You can’t give German the “Really??
 Two words for one thing?“-look this time ;).